 The current state of accessibility for HEY, and future plans.

 The HEY of today represents a “version 1” culmination of two years of effort.
 It is far from complete.
 We know there are many areas in which we can make the software better and fully inclusive — especially in terms of accessibility.
-HEY currently does not meet the requirements of fully accessible software.
 We have full WCAG AA 2.1 compliance as our target and commit to improving HEY until we get there.

 - It should be easy to get around.
 We offer keyboard-based shortcuts to navigate throughout HEY and structure the app’s layout with function in mind.

 - We design with legibility at the forefront.
 HEY uses easy-to-read fonts and we prioritize high contrast in our designs.

 - Accessibility is a constant requirement.
 We’re never “done” working on the accessibility of HEY.

 Current accessibility review process

 At Basecamp, our Accessibility Lead is also our Quality Assurance Lead, Michael Berger.
 Michael works with a team at Aspiritech to to test every new feature and workflow before it is shipped.
 Michael has also developed — and continues to maintain — an internal Accessibility Handbook as a resource for designers.

 The following outlines some of the ways we review the accessibility of new features and flows:

 - We begin with a general usability scan.
 For this step, we use browser extensions such as axe, reviewing on both desktop and mobile viewports.